phensley/cldr-engine-website/docs/doc-design-bundles.md

 const value = dateFormats.get(bundle, width);
 ```

-This gives us some wins:
+## Summary

+Summarizing the benefits of the resource bundle design:

+ * Developers don't need to understand the structure of the CLDR, or perform any manual filtering of the JSON data themselves.
  * Schema access is in code which is checked by the compiler.
- * Enables autocompletion for the entire schema, saving the developer from having to remember the names, arguments, and how the types fit together.
+ * Autocompletion for the entire schema, saving the developer from having to remember the names, arguments, and how the types fit together.
- * Reduces the chance of errors when accessing fields.
+ * Reduce the chance of errors when accessing fields.
- * Separates concerns about the schema's design and correctness from its usage.
+ * Separate concerns about the schema's design and correctness from its usage.
  * When we evolve the schema we can easily locate the places inside the library that need to be adapted.
  * We could add comment headers to all of the schema's types and generate documentation, assisting developers in better understanding their meaning and provide examples.
- * The singleton accessor object can be used across any locale / bundle, so we only have to initialize it once.
+ * The singleton accessor object is initialized once and reused across all locales.
- * The field accessors are implemented in a general way and reused, e.g. `Vector1Arrow`, `Vector2Arrow`.
- * The field accessors allow us to retrieve multiple fields together as a structure, e.g. `dateFormats.mapping(bundle)`.
+ * Bundles are 100 times smaller than the raw JSON form with schema intact (139 MB vs 1.5 MB), and 20 times smaller when storing the values only (34 MB vs 1.5 MB), by reducing the duplication between locales in the same language.
+ * Field lookups become indexes into a single array.